-Preliminary engineering is currently under development and scheduled to be completed in 2018.
 The 15/91 Express Lanes Connector is currently discussed in the environmental document for the SR-91 CIP that was completed in 2012.
-However, an environmental revalidation is currently underway and scheduled to be completed in 2019.
+However, an environmental revalidation is anticipated to be completed in 2019.
+Procurement of a Design-Build contractor is underway with contract award anticipated in Spring 2020.

-Anticipated project completion is 2022 and total cost is estimated to be \$180,000,000.
+Anticipated project completion is 2023 and construction cost is estimated to be between \$110M - \$130M.
+The total project cost is estimated to be \$220M.